merinovvvv/AssemblyLabs/README.md

 # AssemblyLabs
-Assembly labs of the FAMCS BSU are here.
+Assembly labs of the FAMCS BSU 1st course are here.